bappimazumder/trip-management-service/README.md

     create database trip_management_db owner tms_user;

-now as we have our db created we need to run the db script
+now as we have our db created we need to run the db script:
+    This script contains some district's data

-    1. resources/db_script/s1_create_trip_info_table.sql
+    1. resources/db_script/v1_script_district.sql

-    2.  resources/db_script/s2_insert_table_data.sql
+    2. resources/db_script/v2_script_tripinfomation.sql

+The application will be hosted on port 8085.

 Build the war file using this command